boyugou/boyugou.github.io/index.md

 ## Research Interests

-I'm broadly interested in **Language Agents** (General/GUI) and **Foundation Models** (Vison/LLM/MLLM).
+I'm broadly interested in **Language Agents** and **Foundation Models** (Vison/LLM/MLLM).

-Currently, I'm working on autonomous GUI (web/mobile/desktop) agents.
+Currently, I'm working on autonomous GUI agents (web/mobile/desktop).

-If you share any similar interests, feel free to email me or contact me through LinkedIn to discuss ideas and potential collaborations.
+If you share any similar interests, or are interested in research internship, feel free to email me or contact me through LinkedIn to discuss ideas and potential collaborations.